FOURIER, SPIRE, ORION, (Oh My!): What's Next for PCSK9 Inhibition and LDL Management?

 |Read the full May 2017 issue of Cardiology at ACC.org/Cardiology|

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Acute Heart Failure, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Acute Heart Failure, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, ACC17, ACC Annual Scientific Session, American Heart Association, Angina, Unstable, Antibodies, Monoclonal, Case Management, Cholesterol, Cognition, Confidentiality, Consensus, Coronary Disease, Deductibles and Coinsurance, Diabetes Mellitus, Type 2, Disease Progression, Fibrinogen, Follow-Up Studies, Heart Failure, Hydroxymethylglutaryl CoA Reductases, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypercholesterolemia, Hyperlipoproteinemia Type II, Hypertension, Inappropriate Prescribing, Injections, Subcutaneous, Insurance Carriers, Life Style, Medicare, Methotrexate, Myocardial Infarction, Patient Protection and Affordable Care Act, Pharmaceutical Preparations, Pharmacies, Plaque, Atherosclerotic, RNA, Small Interfering, Risk Reduction Behavior, Secondary Prevention, Stroke, Triglycerides, United States Department of Veterans Affairs, Veterans